 - An understanding of ethical conduct in science, covering plagiarism, integrity and governance

 - How to develop a structured approach to problem solving/performing a task involving scientific knowledge

-- How to construct and deliver both written and verbal communications in a scientific style whilst integrating.
+- How to construct and deliver written communications in a scientific style whilst integrating published information

 - How to locate, assess and integrate technical information and knowledge relevant to a given task by accessing a range of information sources (internet, books, journals, technical experts)

 The module will start by covering ethics and integrity in science, and will then develop independent learning skills through scientific contexts:

 Ethics & Integrity in Science: This first part of the module will address issues of plagiarism, cheating, falsification and reporting within the framework of working in science and technology.
 It will also cover the specific regulations of the University that relate to ethics and integrity.

 Classifying living systems: This part of the module will provide an introduction to the challenge of classifying life and will cover some aspects of the linnean system, phylogenetic taxonomy and molecular phylogenetics.
 These will enable students to describe and compare the structural and functional organisation of the major kingdoms of Life and explain some of the evolutionary relationships among selected groups.
 It will entail significant group work and discussion as well as independent reading.

 Natural Science in Practice: This part of the module will provide students with an opportunity to use the primary literature to develop a detailed understanding of current thinking in a new area of science.
 Multiple case studies will be presented that address issues of global concern and demonstrate how an interdisciplinary approach can be used to tackle them.
 Students will take a deep dive into one of these topics and outline the current state of the art in our understanding.

 Learning and Teaching